History of Lancaster (Forton) services

 By 2006 the paint on the tower had faded badly, so the building was repainted in Moto's turquoise.

+A northbound Burger King counter was added to part of the northbound restaurant area, next to the stairs, while the old transport café was converted into toilets.
 From 2007, the northbound ground floor consisted of WHSmith (where the original shop was), M&S Simply Food and Costa.
 Cotton Traders, Fone Bitz and Greggs also opened here.
-Upstairs, Burger King and EDC (with its own Costa concession) were the main restaurant offers.
-The EDC counter became smaller as buffet counters went out of fashion.
+The restaurant servery was now branded EDC (with its own Costa concession).
 EDC became Arlo's, but this closed in 2019.
-Several takeaway concessions were placed at the front.
+Several takeaway concessions were placed outside, as well as a C.B.
+Radio shop.

 When the tower was listed in 2012, its colour was recorded as 'green'.
 Moto changed this to 'light ivory' in 2016, attempting to recreate its original colour.
 They said that they could see no way the tower could be brought back into use, but they did provide heritage photos around the building, and contribute to several history projects.
 The original lifts were replaced between 2014 and 2017, requiring new bespoke-shaped lift cars.